TvrboPro/TvrboMail/README.md

 All the possible parameters are listed above as a reference.

+## Main operations

+If you just run `gulp`, you will see a list of available actions:

+	Available actions:

+	   $ gulp dev                          Live development on localhost:8080
+	   $ gulp make                         Compile onto '/Users/jordi/git/mailer-gen/output'
+	   $ gulp make --translations          Compile and generate the translation folders
+	   $ gulp translate                    Use every language's strings.json to translate the HTML file

+	   $ gulp psd                          Convert the SOURCE_PSD file into PNG
+	   $ gulp psd --file <filename.psd>    Convert <filename.psd> into PNG
+	   $ gulp pdf --file <filename.pdf>

 ### Email compilation

 When you are done defining the contents, open a terminal, go to the root of your project and run: